kmushi-coin/KTV-BlockExplorer/docs/build.md

 > back-end configuration and Blockbook configuration as well.
 There were many options that were duplicated across
 > configuration files and therefore error prone.
 >
-> Actually all configuration options and also build options for both Blockbook and back-end are defined in single JSON
+> Now, all configuration options and also build options for both Blockbook and back-end are defined in single JSON
 > file and all stuff required during build is generated dynamically.

-Makefile targets follow simple pattern, there are few prefixes that define what to build.
+Makefile targets follow simple pattern, there are a few prefixes that define what to build.

 * *deb-blockbook-&lt;coin&gt;* – Build Blockbook package for given coin.